1966 Mauritanian presidential election

 Presidential elections were held in Mauritania on 7 August 1966.
 Following the merger of all the country's political parties into the Mauritanian People's Party (PPM), the country had become a one-party state in December 1961.
 Its leader, incumbent President Moktar Ould Daddah, was the only candidate, and was re-elected unopposed.
-Voter turnout was 96.2%.
+Voter turnout was 96%.

 It was the second presidential elections held in the country after independence.
-The country doubled its GDP between 1959 and 1966, but traditional sectoral growth was negligible.
-During 1966, there was widespread agitation against the government by Mauritanian Black Africans against imposing Arab education and civil life.
+The country had doubled its GDP between 1959 and 1966, but growth in traditional sectors, such as agriculture, was negligible.
+In 1966 there was widespread agitation against the government by Mauritanian Black Africans against imposing Arab education and civil life.